 Lowering Taxes with QCDs

-The problem is that these additional distributions will likely cause you to pay more taxes and could even push you into a higher tax bracket.
+The problem for those over 70 1/2 is that these additional distributions can cause you to pay more taxes and could even push you into a higher tax bracket.
 So, is it possible to prevent the additional tax?
-One way retirees can lower their taxes is to increase their itemized deductions on their tax return.
+One way any taxpayer can lower their taxes is to increase their itemized deductions on their tax return, but that’s not as easy as it once was.

 Prior to the Tax Cuts and Jobs Act of 2017, the standard deduction was $6,350 for an individual and $12,700 for a married couple filing jointly.1 For those that made notable charitable contributions, it was more common to surpass those standard deduction amounts, allowing those givers to itemize their deductions.